-3. Special Needs Plan (SNP) and PACE Quality Reports
+3. Special Needs Plan (SNP) Reports

-For those MCOs that are special needs plans (SNPs) or operate a PACE program, the MCO shall submit to the Department any quality reports that it submits to CMS pursuant to Medicare regulations for SNPs or PACE.
+For those MCOs that operate special needs plans (SNPs), the MCO shall submit to the Department any quality reports that it submits to CMS pursuant to Medicare regulations for SNPs.

 C. Activities of the QM Program